Ayodeji97/Asteriod/README.md

 Asteroid is an application that makes use of free open source API provided by NASA JPL asteroid team.

-_This is a custom application in request from Udacity Android Nanodegree Programme._
+_This is a custom application built and reviewed by Udacity Android Nanodegree Programme expert._

 ## Feature
 * Kotlin Coroutine for async operations